Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Hansel Dataset

 \textbf{Expert checking.} For both FS and ZS slices, after the first pass of annotation, there is an expert-checking phase, where 5 human experts manually examine and correct all annotated examples. ``Experts'' are well-trained annotators who made fewest mistakes in the trial annotation and learned basic knowledge of entity linking.
 Each example is labeled by one annotator and reviewed by one expert (i.e. tie-breaking by choosing the expert's result).
 The expert-reviewed results are used as the ground truth (GT) of this dataset.

-\textbf{Dataset statistics.} As reported in \autoref{tab:stats_hansel}, the FS slice has 5,260 mentions from 5,234 documents, covering 2,720 diverse entities.
+\textbf{Dataset statistics.} As \autoref{tab:stats_hansel} shows, the FS slice has 5,260 mentions from 5,234 documents, covering 2,720 diverse entities.
 The ZS slice has 4,715 mentions across 4,707 documents, covering 4,046 distinct entities.
-Domains of examples are in news (51.5\%) and social media (48.5\%) for FS slice, and news (38.6\%), social media (14.9\%), and other articles such as E-books, papers and commerce (46.4\%) for ZS slice.
+Domains are news (51.9\%) and social media (48.1\%) for FS slice, and news (38.6\%), social media (14.9\%), and other articles such as E-books and commerce (46.5\%) for ZS slice.

 \textbf{Dataset Quality.} To measure dataset quality, we first calculate the percentage agreement between the annotator and the expert.
 The percentage agreement of Hansel-FS and Hansel-ZS are 87.3\% and 95.9\% respectively, i.e. modification rate is 12.7\% and 4.1\% during expert checking.
-Both imperfect mention boundaries and wrong entities count as disagreements, whereas boundary changes account for 40.1\% for FS disagreements and 53\% for ZS.
+Both imperfect mention boundaries and wrong entities count as disagreements.
+Boundary changes account for 40.1\% for FS disagreements and 53\% for ZS.

-We further take a random sample from the final dataset, 100 entries from FS and 100 from ZS, and present the mention context with the GT entity to two annotators, to independently label whether GT is correct.
+We further take a random sample from the final dataset, 100 examples from FS and 100 from ZS.
+Two annotators independently label whether the GT entity is correct.
 In this step, two annotators agree on 88\% of the cases in FS slice and 94\% of the cases in ZS slice.
 We use Cohen's Kappa coefficient to evaluate the inter-annotator agreement.
 The coefficient is 0.622 for FS and 0.651 for ZS, indicative of substantial agreement between annotators \cite{fleiss1973equivalence}.
 Average human accuracy (evaluating on GT) is 88\% for FS and 95.5\% for ZS.